Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Introduction

-A very special Section is Section 9 because it is not written by me but by one of the prominent members of MNLC, Gerhard Buchalla, who is also one of the fathers of the QCD Factorization approach to non-leptonic decays.
+A very special Section is Section~\ref{sec:qcdf} because it is not written by me but by one of the prominent members of MNLC, Gerhard Buchalla, who is also one of the fathers of the QCD Factorization approach to non-leptonic decays.
 I thought that the QCD calculations in this approach should also have a place in this presentation and I asked Gerhard to help me in this matter.
-We conclude in Section 10.
+In Section~\ref{sec:EDMs} electric dipole moments are discussed and in Section~\ref{sec:SMEFT} we summarize the present status of QCD corrections in the Weak Effective Theory (WET) and in the Standard Model Effective Field Theory (SMEFT).
+We conclude in Section~\ref{sec:12}.

 While in certain parts of our review we will enter some details, the material is meant to be a guide to the rich literature on NLO and NNLO corrections to weak decays.
-It is certainly not a review of the subject in the spirit of \cite{Buchalla:1996vs,Buras:1998ra}.
-I just wanted to summarize what has been done during the last twenty two years, listing in particular the first climbs of the existing NLO and NNLO summits and few subsequent climbs that used different methods or routes to reach a given summit.
-Thus the full material can be considered as a chronicle of NLO and NNLO calculations (1988-2010) in weak decays with several anecdotes behind the scene related to the climbs that I was involved in and several, hopefully, instructive comments for non-experts that probably are hard to find in the most recent very technical literature on NNLO corrections.
+It is certainly not as technical as the reviews and lectures in \cite{Buchalla:1995vs,Buras:1998raa,Buras:2020xsm}, although it includes a lot of information after the first two long treatises on this subject have been published.
+It also includes new information relative to my book \cite{Buras:2020xsm}.
+I just wanted to summarize what has been done during the last 35 years, listing in particular the first climbs of the existing NLO and NNLO summits and few subsequent climbs that used different methods or routes to reach a given summit.
+Thus the full material can be considered as a non-technical chronicle of NLO and NNLO calculations (1988-2023) in weak decays with several anecdotes behind the scene related to the climbs that I was involved in and several, hopefully, instructive comments for non-experts that probably are hard to find in the most recent very technical literature on NNLO corrections.